 PRO TIP: If you want more information about storing cooked beans, read this article on How Long Do Cooked Beans Last in the Fridge?

-How do you make Monday Red Beans and Rice from scratch?
+How do you make an authentic red beans and rice recipe from scratch?

 This is How I Red Bean: